Lines on K3 quartic surfaces in characteristic 3: Bounds on the valency

 \subsection{Quasi-elliptic lines of lower degree}

-\begin{proposition} If $\ell$ is a quasi-elliptic line of degree~2, then $v(\ell) \leq 14$. \end{proposition} \proof By Proposition~\ref{prop:1stkind}, we can assume that $\ell$ is of the second kind.
-Let $P$ be the singular point on $\ell$ and let $F$ be a fiber of $\ell$ with $v_\ell(F) >0$ and $C$ its corresponding residual cubic.
-The cubic $C$ is reducible, because it contains at least a line.
-Suppose that $C$ splits into a line $m$ and an irreducible conic (which must be tangent to each other because fibers of type $\I_n$ are not admitted in a quasi-elliptic fibration).
-Since $v_\ell(F) >0$, the line $m$ meets $\ell$ in a smooth point; hence, the following three configurations may arise:
+\begin{proposition} If \(\ell \subset X\) is a quasi-elliptic line of degree~\(2\), then \(v(\ell) \leq 14\). \end{proposition} \proof By \autoref{prop:1stkind}, we can assume that \(\ell\) is of the second kind.
+Let \(P\) be the singular point on \(\ell\) and suppose \(t \in \IP^1\) is such that \(v_t(\ell) > 0\).
+The cubic \(c = c_t\) is reducible, because it contains at least a line.
+Suppose that \(c\) splits into a line \(m\) and an irreducible conic \(q\) (which must be tangent to each other because fibers of type~\(\I_n\) are not admitted in a quasi-elliptic fibration).
+Since \(v_t(\ell) >0\), the line \(m\) meets \(\ell\) in a smooth point; hence, the three configurations in \autoref{fig:quasi-elliptic.d=2.cubics} may arise.